dkastner/ruby-style-guide/README.md

     ```

 * Don't mix the Ruby 1.9 hash syntax with hash rockets in the same
 hash literal.
-When you've got keys that are not symbols stick to the
-hash rockets syntax.
+Avoid mixing keys of different types.

     ```Ruby
     # bad